wahabajasco/devops-takehome/README.md

 ### Requirement
 Your deployment must meet the following criteria:
-- A working FE which reachable through internet
+- A working FE which is reachable through internet
 - Monitoring and recovery for different resource
 - Documentation for the deployment plan

 ### Tips on completing this assignment
-- Use the best tools you have on hand.
+- Use the best tools you have at hand.
 - Try to scope your working hour within 3 hours (1 hour per day if you really busy) and avoid unnecessary optimization and documentation.
 - Communicate effectively like you are going to communicate with the actual team member.